pellegrino/jackpot/README.md

 Even though some gateways will provide you a recurring payment option, normally it isn't a fire and forget process as you'ld normally imagine.
 Also, its needed to have information about when this payments actually did happen so you can send invoices accordingly.
 That being said, in Jackpot we opt to use Gateways that support credit card storage, instead of relying on Gateway Recurring payments.

-The main goal of this project is to provide billing to rails apps via a rails-engine.
+The main goal of this project is to provide subscription management to rails apps via a rails-engine.

 ### List of supported gateways